Digital-Back-Office/website/src/content/about/about.md

         - svg: /assets/icons/about-us/client-focus.svg
           title: Client Focus
           desc:  We put the needs, preferences, and satisfaction of clients at the center of our operations.
-We map entire decision journey and identify solutions suited for your need.
-Our solutions are coustomized to solve the specific problem your decisions makers face.
+We map the entire decision journey and identify solutions suited for your needs.
+Our solutions are customized to solve the specific problems your decision makers face.

 benefits:
     title: We Love Data